MEET OUR TEAM

 Rusamarirwa (Rus) Bigege , Residential Counselor

 Rus was born in the Democratic Republic of Congo and moved to the United States in 2006 as a refugee with his grandparents.
-Through the help of various loving families, he was able to assimilate to US cultures through sports, and eventually, was able attend Brophy College Preparatory for high school and went on to play Division 1 soccer at the University of New Mexico for two years before coming back home and finishing college at Grand Canyon University.
+Through the help of various loving families, he was able to assimilate to US culture through sports, attend Brophy College Preparatory and play Division 1 soccer at the University of New Mexico for two years before coming home to finish college at Grand Canyon University.
 Rus graduated with a major in Business Administration and a minor in Law.
-He hopes to one day get a master’s degree in Nonprofit Management and to pursue a Law Degree as his long-term goals.
+He hopes to one day get a master’s degree in Nonprofit Management and to pursue a Law Degree.
 After college, Rus worked as a volunteer teacher for his alma mater, Brophy, where he taught Physical Education and coached multiple sports for Loyola Academy.

-Growing up, Russ’ role models have always been his coaches, mentors and the many adults who helped him navigate through life in the US.
-After his one year as a volunteer teacher at Brophy, he heard about the Boys Hope Girls Hope and identified with the mission of the organization and wanted to be a part of it.
-As a Residential Counselor, it means the world to him to be able fill the role for the scholars that others have done for him in the US; to help them navigate through their day-to-day life and help them become successful individuals in whatever endeavors they want to pursue.
+Growing up, Rus’ role models have always been his coaches, mentors and the many adults who helped him navigate through life in the US.
+After his year as a volunteer teacher at Brophy, he heard about Boys Hope Girls Hope and identified with the mission and wanted to be a part of it.
+As a Residential Counselor, it means the world to him to be a guide, role model, and mentor for scholars as so many others have been for him.
+He helps scholars navigate through their day-to-day life and helps them become successful individuals in whatever endeavors they want to pursue.

-When he is not working at Boys Hope Girls Hope, he loves spending time and getting to know his biological family who came to the US in 2013, playing soccer and basketball, going to the gym, running, hiking, and hanging out with friends.
+When he is not working at Boys Hope Girls Hope, he loves playing soccer and basketball, going to the gym, running, hiking, hanging out with friends and most of all spending time getting to know his biological family who came to the US in 2013.

 Kathryn Fallon, Business Office Manager

 Kathryn- Nova was born in the Midwest, but spent her childhood traveling all over the States & Canada before settling in Arizona in the mid-90s.
-Her favorite places to be as a child was Pacific Northwest, Montana, & Wyoming.
+Her favorite places to be as a child was the Pacific Northwest, Montana, & Wyoming.
 She studied Communications all during high school and college until deciding on a degree in Apparel Manufacturing at a local school in Los Angeles.
 Many nights were spent cutting fabric, sewing, and making patterns!
-While still having a passion for design, she found herself gravitating towards Finance.
-She has 17years experience in the Accounting field with a background in IT.
+While still having a passion for design, she found herself gravitating towards finance.
+She has 17 years of experience in the accounting field with a background in IT.
 While she is a left brainer, she still activates her right creative side!
 She loves being outdoors and making her own lotions & potions.
-She is a rescue Fur-Mom with a zoo (never a dull moment!), loves “chefing” it up for family and friends, and an avid photographer.
-She is passionate about bees, gardening, plants.
-She is in her first year as Office Manager for Boys Hope Girls Hope and am excited for the years to come.
+She is a rescue Fur-Mom with a zoo (never a dull moment!), loves “chefing” it up for family and friends, and is an avid photographer.
+She is also passionate about bees, gardening, and plants.
+She is in her first year as Office Manager for Boys Hope Girls Hope and is excited for the years to come.